icoseuk/vite-plugin-fmwv/README.md

 This optional parameter is useful for mocking FileMaker scripts that are triggered by FileMaker and use the `Perform JavaScript in Web Viewer` script step to run JavaScript code in the Web Viewer.

 An array of objects that will be available as mock scripts in the FileMaker Web Viewer environment.
-These functions should utilise globally available functions in the Web Viewer environment (`window.someCustomFunction()`).
+These functions should utilise globally available functions in the application environment (`window.someCustomFunction()`), as the actual Web Viewer does.

 ### `handlerScripts`